Going Sugar Free for 30 days is a challenge.

 Living with Muscular Dystrophy is much harder!

-We recommend that you cut all refined and added sugars for the month of September but as there are many different types of sugars and foods that contain them, we also let you decide how much sugar you want to remove during the challenge.
+We recommend that you cut out all refined and added sugars for the month of September, but ultimately it is up to you how much sugar you want to remove during the challenge.

 1. Sweetened soft drinks